 Eating can be a major issue when you have cancer.
 Sometimes food doesn't taste good.
 Sometimes you’re simply not hungry.
 And, sometimes food makes you feel even sicker than before you ate.
 Registered dietitians at the U-M Cancer Center delivered a unique presentation to cancer care providers recently.
 In addition to offering valuable information on the importance of nutrition during cancer care, our dietitians let them taste for themselves the many different varieties of liquid nutritional supplements available to patients who don't feel much like eating.

-Along with the rest of the University of Michigan Health System, the infusion pharmacy at the Comprehensive Cancer Center has been using new technology to improve patient care
+Along with the rest of the University of Michigan, the infusion pharmacy at the Comprehensive Cancer Center has been using new technology to improve patient care

 Last summer, we wrote about Sarah Tupica Berard, who joined the Cancer Center's Patient and Family Advisory Board after her father was treated for a rare cancer in his jaw.
 She wanted to give back and help other patients and family members have a better care experience.